flatironinstitute/kvsstcp/Readme.md

 Similar systems exist, the point of this one is to provide a simple to deploy and reasonably functional and efficient store that is easy to integrate with many different programming environments.

-"kvsstcp.py" contains the server and python client.
-See a comments throughout this file for a description of the line protocol and client methods.
-It should work with any stock python 2.7 or above.
+The reference python implementation should work with any stock python 2.7 or above:

+   * `kvscommon.py` contains the line protocol description and common utilities,
+   * `kvsstcp.py` contains the server, which can be run from the command line or from within another python module as `KVSServer()` to start the server thread
+   * `kvsclient.py` contains the client interface, which can be run from the command line or from within another python module as `KVSClient(host, port)`

 "kvsSupport.[ch]" contains a client that can be linked with C or FORTRAN codes.